madsci1016/LilyCharlieTwinkle/README.md

 LilyCharlieTwinkle
 ==================

-Charlieplex a LED matrix grid of 12 LEDs with twinkle effects using a LilyTiny (ATtiny85) with ounly 4 pins. https://www.sparkfun.com/products/10899
+Charlieplex a LED matrix grid of 12 LEDs with twinkle effects using a LilyTiny (ATtiny85) with only 4 pins. https://www.sparkfun.com/products/10899

 Code to Charlieplex a LED matrix grid of 12 LEDs with twinkle effects using a LilyTiny (ATtiny85).
 What is Charlieplexing? http://en.wikipedia.org/wiki/Charlieplexing